georgeadam/joint-vae/README.md

 is `--schedule`.
 Using this flag makes the training procedure use a schedule of weights for the MSE loss.
 Models will be saved to the directory `schedule` when using this flag.

+Omitting this flag requires the user to include some combination of the following flags: `--vae` or `--optim`.
+Using just the `--vae` flag will train the model with a weight of 0 on the prediction loss for the specified number of epochs and save intermediate models to the directory `--vae_only`.

+Using just the `--optim` flag will train the model with weight mainly on the prediction loss for the specified number of epochs and save the intermediate models to the directory `--vae_optim`.

-Omitting this flag makes the training procedure first train a VAE by putting 0 weight on the MSE loss for the specified number of epochs, and then switch to putting weight mainly on MSE loss for the same amount of epochs.
-Models will be saved to the either directories `vae_only/` or `vae_optim` depending on the current training stage.
+Using both the `--vae` flag and the `--optim` flag will train the model as a pure VAE first for the specified number of epochs, and then focus on the minimizing the prediction loss also for the specified number of epochs.

 Examples:

 ```
 python train.py data/processed.h5 model.h5 --epochs 20 --schedule
+python train.py data/processed.h5 model.h5 --epochs 20 --vae
+python train.py data/processed.h5 model.h5 --epochs 20 --optim
-python train.py data/processed.h5 model.h5 --epochs 20
+python train.py data/processed.h5 model.h5 --epochs 20 --vae --optim
 ```

 If a model file already exists it will be opened and resumed.
 If it doesn't exist, a new brand new model will be created.
-Keep in mind that models will still be saved to the directories mentioned in the above paragraph.
+Keep in mind that models will still be saved to the directories mentioned in the above paragraphs.

 By default, the latent space is 292-D per the paper, and is configurable with the `--latent_dim` flag.
 If you use a non-default latent dimensionality don't forget to use `--latent_dim` on the other scripts (eg `sample.py`) when you operate on that model checkpoint file or it will be confused.

 ## Visualizing the latent space
 The `sample_latent.py` script is used to visualize the latent space projected onto the two PCA dimensions accounting for the most variance.
 It displays the plot interactively and also saves it as a PDF to the `figs/` directory.
+A particular path to save the plot to can be specified using the `--save_location` flag.

 Examples: